Yossioren/AttacksonImplementationsCourseBook/README.md

 ### Lecture 8 - Micro-Architectural Side Channels
 [Textbook Link](https://orenlab.sise.bgu.ac.il/AttacksonImplementationsCourseBook/06_Cache_Attacks_Guest_Lecture)

-- [The Cache - Hierarchy and Structure](https://youtu.be/NJEgH9jgifA) - Discussing the need for caches, their structure, mapping policy and hierarachy and (20 minutes);
+- [The Cache - Hierarchy and Structure](https://youtu.be/NJEgH9jgifA) - Discussing the need for caches, their structure, mapping policy and hierarchy (20 minutes);
 - [Prime + Probe Cache Attack](https://youtu.be/t4jxgga4XIQ) - An explanation of the Prime + Probe cache attack (9 minutes);
 - [Spectre - Toy Example](https://youtu.be/h-CEHjEkIm8) - Discussing the Spectre vulnerability (9 minutes);
 - [From Prime + Probe To Spectre](https://youtu.be/cQ2-toh-kr0) - Demonstrating Spectre vulnerability using the Virgulator emulator (11 minutes);